shinysocks/shinysocks/README.md

 On my personal laptop, I daily drive Debian and have enjoyed configuring and customizing it while learning my way around a linux environment.
 Recently, I've been loving the [helix](https://helix-editor.com) modal editor.

-shinysocks.net is hosted on github pages, check out the code here: [shinysocks/shinysocks.net](https://github.com/shinysocks/shinysocks.net) and share.shinysocks.net serves files from my Raspberry Pi Zero 2 W using docker and rocket.rs.
+shinysocks.net is hosted on github pages, check out the code here: [shinysocks/shinysocks.net](https://github.com/shinysocks/shinysocks.net) and radio.shinysocks.net is tunneled to a web server on my laptop.

 ---
 ## [projects]